-This research demonstrates that technology is now a huge part of young people's lives - it provides them with a source of communication, education and entertainment at an ever-younger age.
+This research demonstrates that technology is now a huge part of young people's lives - it provides them with a source of communication, education and entertainment.
 Now, more than ever, children need to know how to stay safe when using technology, and schools have a role to play in providing e-safety education and supporting parents in providing a safe home environment.